BrightspaceUI/core/templates/primary-secondary/README.md

 | `width-type` | String, default: `'fullscreen'` | Whether content fills the screen or not.
 When set to `normal`, the width of the template is constrained to `1230px`.
 Can be one of `'fullscreen'`, `'normal'`. |

 ### Events
-* `d2l-template-primary-secondary-resize-start`: dispatched when a user begins moving the divider
+* `d2l-iframe-pointer-events-disable`: dispatched when a user begins moving the divider to instruct iframe owners to disable pointer events
-* `d2l-template-primary-secondary-resize-end`: dispatched when a user finishes moving the divider
+* `d2l-iframe-pointer-events-enable`: dispatched when a user finishes moving the divider to instruct iframe owners to re-enable pointer events.

 ### Slots
 * `header`: page header content